dbharbin/streaming-radio/README.md

 # Extra Credit
 If you got this far, congratulations!
 You are streaming radio over your home network, and with minor modifications, even over the internet!
 This section lists some possible follow-on extensions to the project that could be fun.
 * Build and use a gstreamer pipeline instead of VLC to convert the output of Gqrx into an IceCast source stream.
 I've given it a try, but unsuccessful to date.
 Ping me if you want my gstreamer pipelines I have attempted to no avail.
-* Use other SDR's insteam of Gqrx.
+* Use other SDR's instead of Gqrx.
+* Test with some different SDR Dongles other than the one used here.
 * Build Gqrx from source and redo the demo.
 This would be the first step in investigating ways to do some performance improvements.
 * Use more elaborate and advances antennas to improve reception.
 * Create a scanner.
 Some starting code can be found for this in the community.